Medical and GP Visit Card

 A GP Visit Card provides you with unlimited visits to a GP.
 If you need other health services, you may need to pay a small fee.

-Anyone under the age of six or over the age of 70 is entitled to a GP Visit Card regardless of income.
+Anyone under the age of 8 or over the age of 70 is entitled to a GP Visit Card regardless of income.